 - The Github page has complete documentation on how you can use this tool.

 Color picker tools for Linux provides much value to the designers and developers.
 Most of the power users can not live without a color picker.
 The above-mentioned color pickers are some of the bests that are being actively maintained.
-I hope this article will clear all your confusions and lets you choose your favorite color picker.
+I hope this article will clear all your confusion and lets you choose your favorite color picker.
 If you think that your favorite Linux color picker is missing in this list, you can comment below to let others know.